just22/amount/README.md

 umount(8),
 disklabel(8),
 fsck(8) ...),
-so it should be run through
+so it should be run as root.
-doas(1).

 After a successful operation,
 **amount**